greenelab/deep-review/sections/02_intro.md

 of this review, we identify deep learning approaches as those that use multi-layer neural networks to construct complex features.

-We also identify a class of algorithms that we term "shallow learning" approaches.
+We also discuss a class of algorithms that we term "shallow learning" approaches.
 We do not use this as a pejorative term, but instead to denote algorithms which have all of the hallmarks of deep approaches except that they employ networks of limited depth.
 We found it valuable to include these as we